1958 - 1964 | 1965 - 1969 | 1970 - 1992

 Curiously the titular character, Cleopatra, is played by seventh billed Amanda Barrie.
 Legal action threatened; store chain Marks & Spencer were not impressed with the joke about slave traders Markus and Spencius, and demanded that an official apology be published in the national press.
 This was duly written.

-Following Carry On Cleo the team decided to make another non-Carry On film about a bank robbery, entitled The Big Job.
+Following Carry On Cleo the team decided to make a comedy about a bank robbery, entitled The Big Job.
 This starred Sid James, with Joan Sims, Jim Dale and Lance Percival and had been based on John Antrobus' proposal for Carry On Constable.

 Summary So Far

 By the end of the first ten films, the following actors had appeared in at least two Carry On films:

 |Bernard Cribbins OBE||2||Jack, Spying|

 |Bill Owen MBE||4||Sergeant, Nurse, Regardless, Cabby|